Update: We've gathered some brand new information on when we'll see Windows 9 and how much it might cost. Read on to learn what's up!

 What will it cost?
 We really have no idea.
 But if Windows 8 is anything to go by, it won't cost much to upgrade.

-Windows Blue turned out to be Windows 8.1 rather than a completely new version of the Windows OS, which is what we'd expect Windows 9 to be.
+Windows Blue turned out to be Windows 8.1 rather than a completely new version of the Windows OS – Windows 9 will be that new version.

 The ad, for a Bing Software Development Engineer, says that the team will be delivering products "in areas including Windows 9, IE11 services integration, touch friendly devices including iPad and more."